La Liga Refuse PSG's €222M Release Clause Payment for Neymar Move

 2/2 About five PSG/Neymar lawyers arrived at La Liga HQ in Madrid.
 Left after about 15 mins.
 La Liga refusing to be bullied by PSG or Neymar2017-8-3 10:08:34

-Prior to this twist, Barcelona confirmed on Wednesday that Neymar wanted to leave the club and any team wishing to take him would have to pay his buyout amount in full.
+Prior to this twist, Barcelona confirmed Wednesday that Neymar wanted to leave the club and that any team wishing to take him would have to pay his buyout amount in full.

 In Spanish football, it is obligatory for players to have buyout clauses in their contracts, although the amounts are not paid directly to the football club who employ them but to the LFP.
 It means La Liga could prevent Neymar's move from going through quickly, which they appear to be keen on.